BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 The sick, the sullied, the misaligned, and the existential dread of our *Dasein* are consistently excluded at every level.

 In my country, the right is currently gaining traction due to an increase in immigration and some minor regulations geared towards a better energy mix.
-If a minor shift leads to a rightwing drift, what will transpire when more devastating effects take hold?
+If a minor shift leads to a right-wing drift, what will transpire when more devastating effects take hold?
 The right can offer people, battered and affected by their *symbolic misery*, a short-term respite -- another outlet, apart from consumption, to vent their frustrations.

 The rise of someone like Trump, the quintessential postmodern president, might reflect our desperate underlying desire to find a narrative that makes sense of our realities.
 It suggests an urge to identify cracks in postmodernity and wield a hammer against the unseen glass.
 People are desperate for change, and some would willingly push a *red button of destruction* to force anything different from the status quo -- any change is desirable, irrespective of its destructive potential.

 Similar to advertisement, right-wingers produce desire and channel dreams about a leftwing utopia into a nationalistic mystical past.
 They understand how to manipulate symbolism.
 When Trump talks about *closed factories scattered like tombstones across our nation*, his speechwriters conjure a post-apocalyptic image of desolation.